-The Name property is used to convey a human readable moniker for the resource.
+The Name property is used to convey a human readable moniker for a resource.
 The type of the Name property shall be string.
+The value of Name is NOT required to be unique across resource instances within a collection.

 7.5.3 Description